 Configure Access to Monitored Servers

-Use the Server Monitoring section to Add server profiles that specify the servers the firewall will monitor.
+Use the Server Monitoring section to Add server profiles that specify the servers (up to 100) the firewall will monitor.

 The complete procedure to configure the PAN-OS integrated User-ID agent to monitor servers requires additional tasks besides creating server profiles.